beamlight-bootcamp/module3-Docker-Containers/Commands-and-examples/06_awscontainerservices.md

 # AWS Elastic Container Service (ECS)

-Comparison of AWS Elastic Container Service (ECS) and AWS Fargate:

 Architectural Comparison:
 * AWS Elastic Container Service (ECS):
    - ECS is a container orchestration service that allows you to deploy and manage containers on EC2 instances.